kse7321/Corn-Yield-EDA/README.md

 # Corn-Yield-EDA
-Sample exploratory data analysis (EDA) on parameter impacts to yield in South Dakota.
+Original sample exploratory data analysis (EDA) on parameter impacts to yield in South Dakota.
 Demonstrates ability to bring in data and follow a CRISP-DM like methodology for data mining and analysis, which includes the following steps:
 - Business Understanding
 - Data understanding